 What does it all mean?
-When firing a pistol weather being a one handed wobbly shooter (ISSF) or a real mans shooter with two hands, a consistent grip is paramount when striving for consistent groups.
+When firing a pistol whether being a one handed wobbly shooter (ISSF) or a real man's shooter with two hands, a consistent grip is paramount when striving for consistent groups.
 If we were to put a pistol in a machine rest using a certain pressure on the machine spring we would achieve a group.
 Doesn't matter where they are at this stage.

 If we use the same ammo but tighten the machine spring, the impact point would change due to added resistance to the muzzle "jump" of the pistol.
 If we apply this practice to the grip of the hand and fire a number of shots holding the grip with "X" pressure then a group would form.
 If we then fire a number of shots with "XX" pressure, the impact point will change.
 Both grip pressures will give you the same size group but in a different position on the target, either higher for a weak grip or lower for a very firm grip.